Few answers on who asked feds to circle a Predator surveillance drone over Minneapolis protests

 “I really want to know to what extent the feds are cooperating with local agencies,” he said.
 “I want to know who’s requesting this surveillance drone, who’s getting the benefit of that federal data, who is using that data.
 I think we’re entitled to know that.”

-FBI spokesman Kevin Smith said that the bureau has had no use for a drone during the protests over Floyd’s death while in the custody of the Minneapolis police, and that it is “not the agency in question” that ordered up the drone.
+FBI spokesman Kevin Smith said the bureau has had no use for a drone during the protests over Floyd’s death, and that it is “not the agency in question” that ordered up the drone.

 The Minnesota National Guard, which has its own military aircraft, also denies flying drones over the city and did not request any drone support from Customs & Border Protection, a spokesman said.